nifey/sarif.nvim/Readme.md

 - `h` and `l` to scroll the detail view pane
 - `m` to mark the status of the result (Cycles between True positive, False positive and None)
 - `i` to update or insert a comment about a result
+- `q` to close the viewer
+- `/r` to filter the displayed results based on rule ID mentioned in the report
+- `/f` to filter the displayed results based on filename mentioned in the report
+- `/s` to filter the displayed results based on the marked status (True/False positive and None)
+- `/c` to clear the applied filters and display all the results

 ### Todo
 - UI improvements
     - Dynamic table resize
     - Use colors and icons
-- Ability to sort, filter results based on file, category, bug status, etc
-- Ability to traverse codeflows given in the SARIF logs
 - Allow writing long-form comments rather than just a single line comment
 - Handling more generic cases from SARIF Specifications
 - Integrate with Nvim diagnostics to show the reports for the current file while editing
+- In Code Flows, Support traversing multiple thread flows separately, and also display the state and nesting level information